skyscreamer/JSONassert/README.md

 QuickStart
 ----------

-To use, add the following to your project's pom.xml:
+To use, [download the JAR](https://github.com/skyscreamer/JSONassert/downloads) or add the following to your project's pom.xml:

     <dependency>
         <groupId>org.skyscreamer</groupId>